 Image Credit: Kerinia Cusick with Fetching Photos

 8. Fetching Photos: You know your dog is ridiculously photogenic, so why not take him on a Fetching Photos “Walk & Snap” tour and get the photos to prove it?
 Walking tours of Old Town taking you to photogenic and historic locations, teaching you how to take better photos and a bit of Old Town history at the same time.
-Pups are always welcome!
+Fetching Photos offers a number of unique and seasonal tours including night photography, cherry blossoms and more and pups are always welcome!

 Image credits: Potomac Riverboat Co. and BCF for Visit Alexandria